-(2) The said penalty shall be recoverable by action in the High Court at the suit of the Attorney-General.
+(2) The said penalty shall be recoverable by action in the General Division of the High Court at the suit of the Attorney-General.

 Staff of Parliament

 51.-(1) The staff of Parliament shall consist of a Clerk of Parliament and such other officers as may from time to time be appointed under Part IX to assist him.